Open-EO/openeo.org/documentation/1.0/cookbook/README.md

 process = JSON.stringify(builder.toJSON())

-// if needed, write graph to file, e.g.: var fs = require('fs');
+// if needed, write JSON to file, e.g.: var fs = require('fs');
 fs.writeFileSync("./process.json", process);
 ```

+**Note:** The above description only works with NodeJS.
+To do the same in a browser, methodology must be adjusted.

 </template>
 </CodeSwitcher>